LamaTarek/Hand-Gesture-Recognition-System-/README.md

  # Hand Gesture Detection Walkthrough
-<p>A flutter application dependes on tenserflow lite module.It detects hand gesture then translate theses signs into descrptive text.</p>
+<p>A flutter application dependes on tenserflow lite module.It detects hand gesture then translate these signs into descrptive text.</p>

 ## Setup
 <br />